arkin0x/cyberspace/readme.md

 ### Searching Partitions of Cyberspace for Constructs

 The X, Y, and Z coordinates are interleaved throughout the 256-bit number to allow location-based search/querying via the nostr protocol for constructs, because the most significant bits of the coordinate are also the most significant bits of the 256-bit number.
-In the case of constructs, one can query nostr relays for the most significant event `id` bits of a kind 331 event to find all constructs in a given area of cyberspace; the search area size corresponds to the precision of the search, as partial searches for event `id`s are allowed by the nostr protocol.
+In the case of constructs, one can query nostr relays for the most significant event `id` bits of a kind 331 event to find all constructs in a given area of cyberspace; the search area size corresponds to the precision of the search, as partial searches for event `id`s are allowed by the nostr protocol but only for full bytes.

 For example, a partial event `id` search of hexadecimal "e" (binary 0x1110) will only return Constructs in the left half of the right, front, upper quadrant of cyberspace.
 The left half is because of the final 0 in the binary form; this is a second X coordinate filter that can't be avoided when querying in hexadecimal.
 This means the largest query-able area of cyberspace is 1/16 of it.
 To extend the example, searching for hexadecimal "f" (binary 0x1111) would yield all Constructs in the right half of the right, front, upper quadrant of cyberspace.